Medical Editor: John P. Cunha, DO, FACOEP

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 The following important adverse reactions are described below and elsewhere in the labeling:

-- Lactic Acidosis [see BOX WARNING and WARNINGS AND PRECAUTIONS]
+- Lactic Acidosis [see BOXED WARNING and WARNINGS AND PRECAUTIONS]

 - Volume Depletion [see WARNINGS AND PRECAUTIONS]